bestiestupid/bestiestupid/README.md

 # Hello, World! 👋

-I'm [Your Name], a final-year CS engineering student with a passion for exploring the endless possibilities of technology. 🎓
+I'm Rohith, a final-year CS engineering student with a passion for exploring the endless possibilities of technology. 🎓

 ## About Me